hashicorp/katakoda/consul-secure-acl-vault-hashiconf/step1.md

 ### Configure Vault to connect and authenticate to Consul

-The secrets engine requires a management token, with unrestricted privileges, to interact with Consul.
+The Consul secrets engine requires a management token, with unrestricted privileges, to interact with Consul.

 First, create a management token in Consul: